icmx/just-monorepo/HOWTO.md

   }
 ```

 Now server is set up and ready.
-It can be build by `build` command:
+It can be built by `build` command:

 ```sh
 npm run build:server